How does a gravity roller conveyor work?

 Gravity Conveyor Safety

-- Never stand on or near a gravity conveyor.
+- Never stand on or near a gravity roller conveyor system.
 Because of the low-friction bearings, you will fall and may suffer serious injury.

 - Heavy loads can move quickly and continue to speed up!
 Plan decline sections and test them for safe use with the heaviest load.